pivo64/intperf/README.md

 The initial interval can be set with the `-i nn` or `--interval nn` optional parameter.

 ### Error Counter
-With the option '-e' '--error' you will get two additional columns with intput- and output errors of the interfaces.
+With the option `-e` or `--error` you will get two additional columns with intput- and output errors of the interfaces.

 ### Logfile
 You can write a optional logfile in '.csv' style with the parameter `-l filename`  or `--logfile filename`.
 If you put this parameter on last position, you can omit the 'filename'.
 The logfile name is then `ìntperf.csv` on `bootflash:`.